PacktPublishing/Learning-Data-Mining-with-Python-Second-Edition/README.md

 X = np.loadtxt(dataset_filename)
 ```

-It should come as no surprise that you’ll need a computer, or access to one, to complete the
+<p>It should come as no surprise that you’ll need a computer, or access to one, to complete the
 book.
 The computer should be reasonably modern, but it doesn’t need to be overpowered.
 Any modern processor (from about 2010 onwards) and 4 gigabytes of RAM will suffice, and
 you can probably run almost all of the code on a slower system too.